nhsconnect/gpconnect/pages/accessrecord/accessrecord_use_case_retrieve_a_care_record_section.md

 }
 ```

-The provider system **SHALL**:
+The provider system **MUST**:

 - use a default time period if no `timePeriod` parameter is specified for a section that can accept a time period.

 <br/>
-Refer to [Access Record - Development - HTML Implementation Guide - Per Section Default Time Frames](accessrecord_development_html_implementation_guide.html#per-section-default-time-frames) for details of the default time periods that **SHALL** be applied per care record section.
+Refer to [Access Record - Development - HTML Implementation Guide - Per Section Default Time Frames](accessrecord_development_html_implementation_guide.html#per-section-default-time-frames) for details of the default time periods that **MUST** be applied per care record section.

 #### Error handling ####

-The provider system **SHALL** return an error if:
+The provider system **MUST** return an error if:

 - the `patientNHSNumber` is invalid (that is, fails NHS Number format and check digit tests).
 - the `patientNHSNumber` is not associated with a `NHS Number Status Indicator Code` of `Number present and verified`.